fedor-rusak/first_lib/README.md

 # first_lib

-This is some complex library that uses some low-level graphics API.
+This is some complex library for playing with low-level graphics API under Windows.

 # Windows instructions from scratch